EDA-DM: Enhanced Distribution Alignment for Post-Training Quantization of Diffusion Models: Methodology

-Through experiments, we find that the highly dynamic distribution of activations results in two levels of mismatch, making the quantization worse.
-Specifically, the time-step activations result in calibration sample level mismatch and the wide range activations result in reconstruction output level mismatch. \paragraph{Challenge 1: Calibration Sample Level Mismatch.} The calibration samples are expected to characterize the overall sample distribution, which helps to reduce quantization errors.
-For diffusion models with the temporal denoising process, at any time step $t$, the output sample $x_t$ is the input of denoising network at time step $t-1$ (as shown in Appendix B).
-This makes the inputs of network change with the time steps.
+The calibration samples are expected to characterize the overall sample distribution, which helps to reduce quantization errors.
+For diffusion models with the temporal denoising process, at any time step $t$, the output sample $x_t$ is the input of denoising network at time step $t-1$ (as shown in Fig.~\ref{fig:dm}).
+This causes the inputs of the network to change with each time step, resulting in activations that exhibit a temporal nature, as shown in Fig.~\ref{fig:challenge1}.
 The calibration samples for diffusion models require to align with the overall samples to reduce quantization errors at all time steps.

-We run the DDIM~\cite{song2020denoising} on CIFAR-10~\cite{krizhevsky2009learning} with 100 denoising steps to explore the distribution of samples in the denoising process.
-As shown in Figure~\ref{fig:challenge1}~(a), the highly dynamic activations at different time steps cause the input samples to change across time steps.
-To obtain calibration samples that match the overall sample distribution, a simple method is equally spaced sampling (sampling strategy in Q-diffusion~\cite{li2023q}), which defaults to the same differences between samples at different time steps.
-Nevertheless, when feature maps are employed to characterise input samples and investigate the differences between them, as shown in Figure~\ref{fig:challenge1}~(b), the differences between the feature maps are highly variable, indicating that equally spaced sampling is not the optimal method.
-Thus, at the calibration sample level, a rational sampling strategy is required.